EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 </html>
 ```

 Very simple as layouts go.
-It does little more than defining the basic HTML document structure and calling `@RenderBody()`.
+It does little more than define the basic HTML document structure and call `@RenderBody()`.

 We can also add a `_ViewStart.cshtml` file that specifies this layout as the layout to use for all other templates under the `Emails` directory: